 Once approved, refugees must find a sponsor or borrow money to pay for the cost of transportation.
 Refugees will then fly to America.
-Before they arrive, they will have been assigned to a refugee resettlement agency such as World Relief or Lutheran Refugee Services.
-These agencies help the refugees with their settlement needs for the first ninety days in the United States.
+Before arrival, they will be assigned to a resettlement agency.
+The agencies help with their settlement needs for the first ninety days in the United States.
 Since ninety days isn’t much time to get a household setup, find a job, learn English, etc. resettlement agencies also work to find sponsors to help the refugees long-term.
 Unfortunately, a majority of refugees are not sponsored.

 Following their ninety days in the States, Friends of Refugees continues to provide long-term care and services to refugees.

-*children from Solmalian or Sudanese families born in refugee camps.
+**Children from Somalian or Sudanese families born in refugee camps.